johnrjj/grocerylist/README.md

 Playing with React

 How to:
-The usual - npm install, bower install, grunt serve, visit localhost:8008 and behold all the unstyled glory that is React.
+The usual - npm install, bower install, grunt serve, visit localhost:8008 and behold all my unstyled-page glory that is React.